-Brussels, 2 February 2013
+Tokyo, 2.
+Feb 2013

-Dear Mr Ebata and Dr Kondo,
+Dear Dr. Coggi, and Dr Rasi,

-The Ministry of Health, Labour and Welfare (MHLW) and the Pharmaceuticals and Medical Devices Agency (PMDA) of Japan on the one side and European Commission's Directorate General Health and Consumers (DG SANCO) and the European Medicines Agency (EMA) on the other side (collectively "the Participants") have recognised the need to further improve their relationship including the need for increased co-operation as a means to better protect health and to address technical barriers to trade in goods.
+European Commission's Health and Consumers Directorate-General (DG SANCO) and European Medicines Agency (EMA) on the one side and the Ministry of Health, Labour and Welfare (MHLW) and the Pharmaceuticals and Medical Devices Agency (PMDA) of Japan on the other side (collectively "the Participants") have recognised the need to further improve their relationship including the need for increased co-operation as a means to better protect health and to address technical barriers to trade in goods.

-There is already considerable experience in the field of regulatory and administrative cooperation between the participants in the pharmaceutical sector.
-To date, this has been in the context of the EU-Japan mutual recognition agreement (OJ L 284 29.10.2001, p3), bilateral meetings, the International Conference on Harmonisation (ICH) and the previous information sharing arrangement signed in February 2007.
+There is already considerable experience in the field of regulatory and administrative co-operation between the participants in the pharmaceutical sector.
+To date, this has been in the context of the EU-Japan mutual recognition agreement (OJ L 284 29.10.2001, p3), bilateral meetings and through the International Conference on Harmonisation (ICH) and the previous information sharing arrangement signed February 2007.